bakdata/ci-templates/actions/java-gradle-build-jib-image/README.md

 # java-gradle-build-jib-image

-This action builds a Jib image using gradle and uploads an `image.tar` file as a pipeline artifact.
+This action builds a Jib image using Gradle and uploads an `image.tar` file as a pipeline artifact.

 ## Input Parameters